m-ripper/vuex-multi-history/README.md

 It is possible to initialize multiple histories.
 This can be done by modifying the `histories`-object of the options of [`VuexMultiHistory`](#vuexmultihistory), which can be either done by passing it to the constructor or setting it manually.

 For each key of `histories.keys` a history will be created, which will also be accessible by the given key. \
-Also `histories.allocate` has to be provided, which is of the type [`AllocateFunction`](#allocatefunction) and used to determine to which histories the entry will be added.
+Also `histories.allocate` has to be provided, which is of the type [`AllocateFunction`](#allocatefunction) and used to determine to which histories the snapshot will be added.
 You can read more about the [`AllocateFunction`](#allocatefunction) [here](#allocatefunction).

 Example: